 Alongside producing my own work I was also a Director and a contributing member of media co-operative The Bristol Cable and a contributing photo/videographer for several music promotional projects around Bristol.

 I’ve a range of experience in broadcast TV (both drama and factual) I have worked for broadcasters such as the BBC, Channel 4, ITV and Al Jazeera and for award winning independents such as CTVC and October Films.
 I have experience of all aspects of TV and filmmaking from Camera Trainee, Researcher to Director and Editor.

-I am passionate about social equality and justice.
-I have mentored a young asylum seeker from Afghanistan, I was a management commitee member of Dover Detainee Visitors Group, I made films for various charities and undertook training with the British Institute of Human Rights.
+I am a workplace rep for Unite the Union, and also currently sit on the board of directors of ACORN community union.
+I have mentored young asylum seekers, was a management committee member of Dover Detainee Visitors Group, made films for various unions and charities and undertook training with the British Institute of Human Rights.

 I have travelled, filmed and volunteered around the world in places such as Burma, Palestine, Syria, Lebanon and Nepal and I have experience of working with people of mixed ages, skills and abilities from diverse ethnic, social and economic groups in the UK and internationally.

 - Video editing with a range of software (Premiere, FCP, Avid).

 - Digital skills – content creation, media sharing sites, WordPress and Joomla CMS, basic HTML and analytics.

 The descendant of Jarrow Marchers, born to a teenage, single mother on the dole and a former pupil of a school branded by national press as England’s worst after years languishing at the very bottom of the national school league table.